cudzinovica/resistance-api/README.md

-# todo-api
+# resistance-api
-A simple todo API made with NodeJS, ExpressJS and MongoDB.
-Can be used as a back-end for learning front-end technologies without making a standalone API for that purpose.
+API for the resistance made with NodeJS, ExpressJS and MongoDB.
+Has CRUD functionality for interacting with game and player objects.

-## Download Instruction

-Run `git clone https://github.com/nomanHasan/todo-api` to download the project to your computer.

 ## Database Setup

-Download and isntall MogoDB.
+Download and install MogoDB.
 Make sure that the database is running at `127.0.0.1:27017`